LarsHadidi/MoCCasIN/README.md

     </configuration>
 </plugin>
 ```
-containing the following values inside the nodes:
+containing the following values for the nodes:
 - targetPath: Path to the folder where the tree files should be generated into.
 - sourcePath: Path to the folder containing the CSV data from DIMDI.
 - icdChaptersFile: Name of the file within *sourcePath* holding the ICD chapters.